 Other fun play equipment here include a wobbly bridge that kids can try walking across it, or just sit and bounce around, a “hang-on” merry-go-round and a disc swing.

 Dominated by a brightly coloured Viking Ship play structure, this play area is also where you find the swings.

-It is also favourite spot for sand play because of a sand play structure where kids can dish in-and-out sand.
+It is also a favourite spot for sand play because of a sand play structure where kids can dish in-and-out sand.
 Nearby, there is also a little maze for kids to wander through.

 Toddler Play Area

-Designed to kids as young as two, the toddler play area is a location to invoke their senses.
+Designed for kids as young as two, the toddler play area is a location to invoke their senses.
 There are panels where they can turn wheels, a red fire truck see-saw for them to play on and suggestions for a scavenger hunt.